onshape-public/go-client/onshape/docs/BTCategoryPropertyConfigInfo.md

 NewBTCategoryPropertyConfigInfoWithDefaults instantiates a new BTCategoryPropertyConfigInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetComputedAssemblyPropertyAggregatedPropertyId

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyAggregatedPropertyId() string`

+GetComputedAssemblyPropertyAggregatedPropertyId returns the ComputedAssemblyPropertyAggregatedPropertyId field if non-nil, zero value otherwise.

+### GetComputedAssemblyPropertyAggregatedPropertyIdOk

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyAggregatedPropertyIdOk() (*string, bool)`

+GetComputedAssemblyPropertyAggregatedPropertyIdOk returns a tuple with the ComputedAssemblyPropertyAggregatedPropertyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedAssemblyPropertyAggregatedPropertyId

+`func (o *BTCategoryPropertyConfigInfo) SetComputedAssemblyPropertyAggregatedPropertyId(v string)`

+SetComputedAssemblyPropertyAggregatedPropertyId sets ComputedAssemblyPropertyAggregatedPropertyId field to given value.

+### HasComputedAssemblyPropertyAggregatedPropertyId

+`func (o *BTCategoryPropertyConfigInfo) HasComputedAssemblyPropertyAggregatedPropertyId() bool`

+HasComputedAssemblyPropertyAggregatedPropertyId returns a boolean if a field has been set.

+### GetComputedAssemblyPropertyAggregationOperator

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyAggregationOperator() int32`

+GetComputedAssemblyPropertyAggregationOperator returns the ComputedAssemblyPropertyAggregationOperator field if non-nil, zero value otherwise.

+### GetComputedAssemblyPropertyAggregationOperatorOk

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyAggregationOperatorOk() (*int32, bool)`

+GetComputedAssemblyPropertyAggregationOperatorOk returns a tuple with the ComputedAssemblyPropertyAggregationOperator field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedAssemblyPropertyAggregationOperator

+`func (o *BTCategoryPropertyConfigInfo) SetComputedAssemblyPropertyAggregationOperator(v int32)`

+SetComputedAssemblyPropertyAggregationOperator sets ComputedAssemblyPropertyAggregationOperator field to given value.

+### HasComputedAssemblyPropertyAggregationOperator

+`func (o *BTCategoryPropertyConfigInfo) HasComputedAssemblyPropertyAggregationOperator() bool`

+HasComputedAssemblyPropertyAggregationOperator returns a boolean if a field has been set.

+### GetComputedAssemblyPropertyConfig

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyConfig() BTComputedAssemblyPropertyConfig`

+GetComputedAssemblyPropertyConfig returns the ComputedAssemblyPropertyConfig field if non-nil, zero value otherwise.

+### GetComputedAssemblyPropertyConfigOk

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyConfigOk() (*BTComputedAssemblyPropertyConfig, bool)`

+GetComputedAssemblyPropertyConfigOk returns a tuple with the ComputedAssemblyPropertyConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedAssemblyPropertyConfig

+`func (o *BTCategoryPropertyConfigInfo) SetComputedAssemblyPropertyConfig(v BTComputedAssemblyPropertyConfig)`

+SetComputedAssemblyPropertyConfig sets ComputedAssemblyPropertyConfig field to given value.

+### HasComputedAssemblyPropertyConfig

+`func (o *BTCategoryPropertyConfigInfo) HasComputedAssemblyPropertyConfig() bool`

+HasComputedAssemblyPropertyConfig returns a boolean if a field has been set.

+### GetComputedAssemblyPropertyErrorValuePolicy

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyErrorValuePolicy() int32`

+GetComputedAssemblyPropertyErrorValuePolicy returns the ComputedAssemblyPropertyErrorValuePolicy field if non-nil, zero value otherwise.

+### GetComputedAssemblyPropertyErrorValuePolicyOk

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyErrorValuePolicyOk() (*int32, bool)`

+GetComputedAssemblyPropertyErrorValuePolicyOk returns a tuple with the ComputedAssemblyPropertyErrorValuePolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedAssemblyPropertyErrorValuePolicy

+`func (o *BTCategoryPropertyConfigInfo) SetComputedAssemblyPropertyErrorValuePolicy(v int32)`

+SetComputedAssemblyPropertyErrorValuePolicy sets ComputedAssemblyPropertyErrorValuePolicy field to given value.

+### HasComputedAssemblyPropertyErrorValuePolicy

+`func (o *BTCategoryPropertyConfigInfo) HasComputedAssemblyPropertyErrorValuePolicy() bool`

+HasComputedAssemblyPropertyErrorValuePolicy returns a boolean if a field has been set.

+### GetComputedAssemblyPropertyFilterInverted

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyFilterInverted() bool`

+GetComputedAssemblyPropertyFilterInverted returns the ComputedAssemblyPropertyFilterInverted field if non-nil, zero value otherwise.

+### GetComputedAssemblyPropertyFilterInvertedOk

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyFilterInvertedOk() (*bool, bool)`

+GetComputedAssemblyPropertyFilterInvertedOk returns a tuple with the ComputedAssemblyPropertyFilterInverted field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedAssemblyPropertyFilterInverted

+`func (o *BTCategoryPropertyConfigInfo) SetComputedAssemblyPropertyFilterInverted(v bool)`

+SetComputedAssemblyPropertyFilterInverted sets ComputedAssemblyPropertyFilterInverted field to given value.

+### HasComputedAssemblyPropertyFilterInverted

+`func (o *BTCategoryPropertyConfigInfo) HasComputedAssemblyPropertyFilterInverted() bool`

+HasComputedAssemblyPropertyFilterInverted returns a boolean if a field has been set.

+### GetComputedAssemblyPropertyFilterPropertyId

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyFilterPropertyId() string`

+GetComputedAssemblyPropertyFilterPropertyId returns the ComputedAssemblyPropertyFilterPropertyId field if non-nil, zero value otherwise.

+### GetComputedAssemblyPropertyFilterPropertyIdOk

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyFilterPropertyIdOk() (*string, bool)`

+GetComputedAssemblyPropertyFilterPropertyIdOk returns a tuple with the ComputedAssemblyPropertyFilterPropertyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedAssemblyPropertyFilterPropertyId

+`func (o *BTCategoryPropertyConfigInfo) SetComputedAssemblyPropertyFilterPropertyId(v string)`

+SetComputedAssemblyPropertyFilterPropertyId sets ComputedAssemblyPropertyFilterPropertyId field to given value.

+### HasComputedAssemblyPropertyFilterPropertyId

+`func (o *BTCategoryPropertyConfigInfo) HasComputedAssemblyPropertyFilterPropertyId() bool`

+HasComputedAssemblyPropertyFilterPropertyId returns a boolean if a field has been set.

+### GetComputedAssemblyPropertyMissingValuePolicy

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyMissingValuePolicy() int32`

+GetComputedAssemblyPropertyMissingValuePolicy returns the ComputedAssemblyPropertyMissingValuePolicy field if non-nil, zero value otherwise.

+### GetComputedAssemblyPropertyMissingValuePolicyOk

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertyMissingValuePolicyOk() (*int32, bool)`

+GetComputedAssemblyPropertyMissingValuePolicyOk returns a tuple with the ComputedAssemblyPropertyMissingValuePolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedAssemblyPropertyMissingValuePolicy

+`func (o *BTCategoryPropertyConfigInfo) SetComputedAssemblyPropertyMissingValuePolicy(v int32)`

+SetComputedAssemblyPropertyMissingValuePolicy sets ComputedAssemblyPropertyMissingValuePolicy field to given value.

+### HasComputedAssemblyPropertyMissingValuePolicy

+`func (o *BTCategoryPropertyConfigInfo) HasComputedAssemblyPropertyMissingValuePolicy() bool`

+HasComputedAssemblyPropertyMissingValuePolicy returns a boolean if a field has been set.

+### GetComputedAssemblyPropertySecondaryPropertyId

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertySecondaryPropertyId() string`

+GetComputedAssemblyPropertySecondaryPropertyId returns the ComputedAssemblyPropertySecondaryPropertyId field if non-nil, zero value otherwise.

+### GetComputedAssemblyPropertySecondaryPropertyIdOk

+`func (o *BTCategoryPropertyConfigInfo) GetComputedAssemblyPropertySecondaryPropertyIdOk() (*string, bool)`

+GetComputedAssemblyPropertySecondaryPropertyIdOk returns a tuple with the ComputedAssemblyPropertySecondaryPropertyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComputedAssemblyPropertySecondaryPropertyId

+`func (o *BTCategoryPropertyConfigInfo) SetComputedAssemblyPropertySecondaryPropertyId(v string)`

+SetComputedAssemblyPropertySecondaryPropertyId sets ComputedAssemblyPropertySecondaryPropertyId field to given value.

+### HasComputedAssemblyPropertySecondaryPropertyId

+`func (o *BTCategoryPropertyConfigInfo) HasComputedAssemblyPropertySecondaryPropertyId() bool`

+HasComputedAssemblyPropertySecondaryPropertyId returns a boolean if a field has been set.

 ### GetComputedPartPropertyConfig